john-mirage/ChaosDynamix/README.md

 ## 👋 About me
-I would like to be a frontend web developer.
+I would like to be a web developer.
 I’m also looking to collaborate on free and open source projects

 ## 👀 Interests
 - **Development**